 India's REC Market: How Renewable Energy Certificates Are Traded, Who Must Buy, and What the Price Signal Means

-REC Solar trades at Rs 1,000/MWh.
-Offshore wind RECs now carry a 4× multiplier.
-Pumped hydro RECs carry a 3× multiplier.
-The RPO trajectory targets 43.33% by 2029-30.
-And RECs satisfy RCO obligations but do not reduce CBAM embedded emissions.
-Understanding the mechanics is no longer optional for industrial compliance officers.
+REC Solar currently trades at Rs 1,000/MWh.
+Offshore wind RECs now carry a 4× multiplier, while pumped hydro RECs carry a 3× multiplier.
+The RPO trajectory targets 43.33% by 2029 to 2030.
+Crucially, RECs satisfy RCO obligations but they do not reduce CBAM embedded emissions.
+Understanding these mechanics is no longer optional for industrial compliance officers.

 Key Takeaways

-- India’s Renewable Energy Certificate mechanism is the compliance instrument for the Renewable Purchase Obligation — the mandatory requirement for distribution companies, open-access consumers, and captive power users to source a specified minimum percentage of total electricity consumption from renewable sources.
-One REC represents one MWh of electricity generated from a certified renewable energy source connected to the national grid.
+- India's Renewable Energy Certificate mechanism serves as the primary compliance instrument for the Renewable Purchase Obligation.
+This is the mandatory requirement for distribution companies, open-access consumers, and captive power users to source a specified minimum percentage of their total electricity consumption from renewable sources.
+One REC represents exactly one MWh of electricity generated from a certified renewable energy source connected to the national grid.

-- RECs are issued by the National Load Despatch Centre (NLDC) as the central agency, registered on the REC Registry operated by the Grid Controller of India, and traded on the Indian Energy Exchange (IEX) and Power Exchange India Limited (PXIL) in fortnightly auctions.
-REC Solar — the most liquid category, representing solar generation — currently trades at Rs 1,000/MWh.
-REC Non-Solar (wind, hydro) trades at a similar price range with modest premiums for higher-value technologies.
+- These RECs are officially issued by the National Load Despatch Centre (NLDC) acting as the central agency.
+They are registered on the REC Registry operated by the Grid Controller of India and subsequently traded on the Indian Energy Exchange (IEX) and Power Exchange India Limited (PXIL) in fortnightly auctions.
+REC Solar, the most liquid category representing solar generation, currently trades at Rs 1,000/MWh.
+Meanwhile, REC Non-Solar for wind and hydro trades in a similar price range with modest premiums for higher-value technologies.

-- The CERC (Terms and Conditions for Renewable Energy Certificate Transactions) (First Amendment) Regulations, 2026 introduced technology-specific multipliers that fundamentally changed the economics of REC issuance for premium technologies.
+- The CERC (Terms and Conditions for Renewable Energy Certificate Transactions) First Amendment Regulations of 2026 introduced technology-specific multipliers that fundamentally changed the economics of REC issuance for premium technologies.
 Offshore wind now earns 4 RECs per MWh of generation.
 Pumped hydro storage now earns 3 RECs per MWh dispatched.
-These multipliers make offshore wind and pumped hydro significantly more bankable for project developers — and significantly more efficient per-REC for obligated entities trying to meet large RPO percentages with fewer physical MWh of procurement.
+These multipliers make offshore wind and pumped hydro significantly more bankable for project developers while making them far more efficient for obligated entities trying to meet large RPO percentages with fewer physical MWh of procurement.

-- The critical compliance distinction that many industrial consumers are missing: RECs satisfy Renewable Purchase Obligation and Renewable Consumption Obligation compliance, but they do not reduce CBAM embedded emissions.
-For an aluminium smelter that purchases RECs to meet its RCO obligation, the CBAM calculation still uses the national Grid Emission Factor for the electricity actually consumed — not an adjusted factor reflecting the REC purchase.
-Physical procurement of renewable electricity (through a PPA or captive installation) is required to reduce CBAM Scope 2 embedded emissions.
-RECs alone do not achieve this.
+- There is a critical compliance distinction that many industrial consumers are completely missing.
+RECs satisfy Renewable Purchase Obligation and Renewable Consumption Obligation compliance, but they absolutely do not reduce CBAM embedded emissions.
+For an aluminium smelter that purchases RECs to meet its RCO obligation, the CBAM calculation still relies on the national Grid Emission Factor for the electricity actually consumed, rather than an adjusted factor reflecting the REC purchase.
+Physical procurement of renewable electricity through a PPA or captive installation is strictly required to reduce CBAM Scope 2 embedded emissions.
+RECs alone simply cannot achieve this.

-- The RPO trajectory through 2029-30 published by the Ministry of Power requires progressively higher renewable consumption — with the total RPO target reaching 43.33 percent of total electricity consumption by FY2029-30.
-State Electricity Regulatory Commissions set state-specific RPO targets that may differ from the central trajectory.
-Non-compliance with RPO carries financial penalties determined by SERCs — typically ranging from Rs 1.00 to 3.50 per kWh of shortfall below the target percentage.
+- The RPO trajectory stretching through 2029 to 2030 published by the Ministry of Power demands progressively higher renewable consumption.
+The total RPO target reaches a massive 43.33 percent of total electricity consumption by FY2029 to 2030.
+State Electricity Regulatory Commissions set state-specific RPO targets that may differ from this central trajectory.
+Non-compliance with RPO carries steep financial penalties determined by SERCs, typically ranging from Rs 1.00 to 3.50 per kWh of shortfall below the target percentage.

-- The Energy Storage Obligation — introduced alongside the RPO/RCO framework — requires distribution companies and some open-access consumers to procure a specified percentage of power from energy storage systems.
-ESO targets are lower in early years but rise through 2030.
-CERC’s 3× pumped hydro REC multiplier is specifically designed to incentivise the storage development needed to meet ESO targets without requiring explicit storage procurement mandates.
+- The Energy Storage Obligation, introduced right alongside the RPO and RCO framework, requires distribution companies and some open-access consumers to procure a specified percentage of power directly from energy storage systems.
+ESO targets remain lower in the early years but steadily rise through 2030.
+The CERC 3× pumped hydro REC multiplier is specifically designed to incentivise the storage development desperately needed to meet these ESO targets without requiring explicit storage procurement mandates.

-India’s Renewable Energy Certificate mechanism is now more than a decade old — launched in 2010 under CERC regulations as the flexibility instrument within the RPO framework.
-Its original design was straightforward: generators producing renewable electricity could earn RECs for every MWh of clean power fed into the grid, and obligated entities that could not meet their RPO targets through direct procurement could buy those RECs instead.
-A REC represented one unit of clean power without the physical electricity — the environmental attribute separated from the electron.
+India's Renewable Energy Certificate mechanism is now more than a decade old, having launched in 2010 under CERC regulations as the primary flexibility instrument within the RPO framework.
+Its original design was highly straightforward.
+Generators producing renewable electricity could earn RECs for every MWh of clean power fed into the grid.
+Obligated entities that could not meet their RPO targets through direct procurement could simply buy those RECs instead.
+A REC essentially represented one unit of clean power without the physical electricity, completely separating the environmental attribute from the electron itself.

-In 2026, the REC mechanism operates within a significantly more complex framework.
-The RPO has been joined by the Renewable Consumption Obligation (extending directly to large industrial consumers), the Energy Storage Obligation (creating a new compliance category), and three distinct technology-specific multipliers (for offshore wind, pumped hydro, and green hydrogen projects).
-The trading platforms have been supplemented by a VPPA structure that enables financial REC contracts without physical delivery.
-And the CBAM dimension has created a new analytical requirement — distinguishing between REC compliance (which is solely about regulatory obligation satisfaction) and embedded emission reduction (which requires physical renewable electricity consumption).
+Fast forward to 2026, and the REC mechanism operates within a significantly more complex framework.
+The RPO has been joined by the Renewable Consumption Obligation, which extends directly to large industrial consumers, and the Energy Storage Obligation, which created an entirely new compliance category.
+We also now see three distinct technology-specific multipliers for offshore wind, pumped hydro, and green hydrogen projects.
+The traditional trading platforms have been supplemented by a VPPA structure that enables financial REC contracts without physical delivery.
+Furthermore, the looming CBAM dimension has created a critical new analytical requirement.
+Companies must now distinguish between REC compliance, which is solely about regulatory obligation satisfaction, and embedded emission reduction, which strictly requires physical renewable electricity consumption.
 Understanding the full mechanics of the 2026 REC market is considerably more demanding than understanding the 2015 market, and the consequences of getting it wrong are correspondingly higher.

 How RECs are issued: the certification and registry chain

-A renewable energy generator seeking REC issuance follows a defined registration and verification process administered by NLDC.
-The generator must register its project on the REC Registry, have its generation metered by the state distribution utility or a designated agency, and submit quarterly generation data for verification.
-NLDC then issues RECs — one per MWh of verified renewable generation — into the generator’s registry account, from where they can be transferred to a trading account on IEX or PXIL for sale in the fortnightly auction sessions.
+A renewable energy generator seeking REC issuance follows a tightly defined registration and verification process administered by NLDC.
+The generator must register its project on the REC Registry, have its generation formally metered by the state distribution utility or a designated agency, and submit quarterly generation data for rigorous verification.
+NLDC then issues RECs into the generator's registry account at a rate of one per MWh of verified renewable generation.
+From there, these certificates can be easily transferred to a trading account on IEX or PXIL for sale in the fortnightly auction sessions.

-RECs have a validity period — currently four years from the date of issuance — after which they expire without value if not surrendered for compliance.
-This expiry mechanism is designed to prevent indefinite banking of RECs from past generation periods and to keep the market’s compliance instrument supply closely tied to recent generation rather than historical stockpiles.
-Obligated entities surrendering RECs for compliance must use RECs issued within the validity window — which means that a utility or industrial consumer cannot stockpile RECs in a surplus year and draw down the bank in a compliance-tight year indefinitely.
+RECs carry a strict validity period, currently set at four years from the exact date of issuance, after which they expire entirely without value if not surrendered for compliance.
+This expiry mechanism is smartly designed to prevent the indefinite banking of RECs from past generation periods.
+It keeps the market's compliance instrument supply closely tied to recent generation rather than historical stockpiles.
+Obligated entities surrendering RECs for compliance must use RECs issued within this validity window.
+This essentially means that a utility or industrial consumer cannot hoard RECs in a surplus year and draw down that bank in a compliance-tight year indefinitely.

 |---|---|---|---|---|

-The three obligations are related but not identical.
-An industrial consumer that meets its RCO through REC purchases has simultaneously progressed toward its RPO (if it is a captive user or open-access consumer) but has not reduced its CCTS Scope 2 GEI to zero — because REC-based compliance reflects average annual energy attribute accounting, not the hour-by-hour physical renewable consumption that full Scope 2 elimination requires.
-This gap between REC compliance and genuine Scope 2 elimination is the source of the CBAM-REC distinction noted in the Key Takeaways and repeated throughout Reclimatize.in’s aluminium sector coverage.
+These three obligations are closely related but absolutely not identical.
+An industrial consumer that meets its RCO through REC purchases has simultaneously progressed toward its RPO if it happens to be a captive user or open-access consumer.
+However, it has not reduced its CCTS Scope 2 GEI to zero.
+This happens because REC-based compliance reflects average annual energy attribute accounting rather than the hour-by-hour physical renewable consumption that full Scope 2 elimination practically requires.
+This massive gap between REC compliance and genuine Scope 2 elimination is the direct source of the CBAM and REC distinction noted in the Key Takeaways and repeated consistently throughout Reclimatize.in's aluminium sector coverage.

 The CERC multipliers: what offshore wind and pumped hydro multipliers mean in practice

-The CERC First Amendment Regulations of March 2026 introduced multipliers that change the revenue mathematics for two technology categories — offshore wind and pumped hydro storage — by awarding multiple RECs per MWh of generation or dispatch.
-The mechanism does not change the compliance value of a single REC (one REC still represents one MWh of compliant renewable consumption for RPO purposes) but it changes the number of RECs issued per unit of generation, which affects project revenue and obligated entity procurement efficiency.
+The CERC First Amendment Regulations of March 2026 introduced powerful multipliers that completely change the revenue mathematics for two specific technology categories: offshore wind and pumped hydro storage.
+This is done by awarding multiple RECs per MWh of generation or dispatch.
+The mechanism does not change the core compliance value of a single REC, as one REC still represents one MWh of compliant renewable consumption for RPO purposes.
+However, it does drastically change the number of RECs issued per unit of generation.
+This deeply affects both project revenue and obligated entity procurement efficiency.

-For offshore wind developers, the 4× multiplier means that 100 MW of offshore wind generating 450 million units per year at a 51 percent capacity factor earns 1.8 billion RECs — versus 450 million RECs from an equivalent-capacity onshore solar installation.
-At Rs 1,000/MWh, the annual REC revenue from the offshore wind project is Rs 1,800 crore versus Rs 450 crore from the solar project.
-This additional revenue dramatically improves the bankability of offshore wind projects, which have higher capital costs than onshore solar and historically struggled to compete for capital on pure power tariff economics.
+For offshore wind developers, the 4× multiplier means that 100 MW of offshore wind generating 450 million units per year at a 51 percent capacity factor earns a staggering 1.8 billion RECs, compared to just 450 million RECs from an equivalent-capacity onshore solar installation.
+At Rs 1,000/MWh, the annual REC revenue from the offshore wind project hits Rs 1,800 crore versus Rs 450 crore from the solar project.
+This massive additional revenue dramatically improves the bankability of offshore wind projects.
+These projects carry much higher capital costs than onshore solar and have historically struggled to compete for capital based purely on power tariff economics.

-For obligated entities — distribution companies and industrial open-access consumers trying to meet their RPO targets — the multipliers mean that procuring offshore wind RECs (at a modest premium over standard REC Solar) satisfies four times the RPO obligation per physical MWh compared to standard solar RECs.
-A utility needing to demonstrate 5 billion units of RPO compliance can do so by procuring 1.25 billion units of offshore wind generation-backed RECs (at 4× multiplier) rather than 5 billion units of solar-backed RECs — buying significantly fewer physical RECs to achieve the same regulatory compliance percentage.
+For obligated entities like distribution companies and industrial open-access consumers trying to meet their RPO targets, the multipliers mean that procuring offshore wind RECs at a modest premium over standard REC Solar satisfies four times the RPO obligation per physical MWh compared to standard solar RECs.
+A utility needing to demonstrate 5 billion units of RPO compliance can easily do so by procuring 1.25 billion units of offshore wind generation-backed RECs utilizing the 4× multiplier.
+They effectively avoid buying 5 billion individual units of solar-backed RECs, purchasing significantly fewer physical RECs to achieve the exact same regulatory compliance percentage.

-The price signal: what Rs 1,000/MWh tells us about supply-demand balance
+The price signal: what Rs 1,000/MWh tells us about supply and demand balance

-The REC Solar price of Rs 1,000/MWh on IEX reflects a market where supply and demand are roughly balanced at the current RPO trajectory.
-The pre-2022 REC Solar price history shows a much wider range — from near-floor prices of Rs 300 to 350/MWh in 2019 to 2020 (when non-compliance with RPO was common and demand was suppressed) to much higher levels during periods of tight supply.
-The current Rs 1,000/MWh level suggests that RPO enforcement has strengthened relative to the 2019 to 2020 period — compliance is now close to adequate to absorb available supply — but has not reached the supply-constrained level that would drive prices significantly above the floor.
+The REC Solar price of Rs 1,000/MWh on IEX reflects a healthy market where supply and demand sit roughly balanced at the current RPO trajectory.
+The pre-2022 REC Solar price history showcases a much wider range, swinging from near-floor prices of Rs 300 to 350/MWh in 2019 and 2020 when non-compliance with RPO was highly common and demand was suppressed, up to much higher levels during intense periods of tight supply.
+The current Rs 1,000/MWh level suggests that RPO enforcement has strengthened significantly relative to the 2019 to 2020 period.
+Compliance is now close to adequate to absorb available supply, but it has not reached the severe supply-constrained level that would drive prices significantly above the floor.

-The introduction of the 4× offshore wind multiplier and 3× pumped hydro multiplier will not immediately change the Rs 1,000/MWh reference price — those premium technologies generate RECs that are numerically more abundant per unit of physical generation, but they satisfy the same standard RPO compliance requirement.
-Over time, as offshore wind and pumped hydro projects enter the market and generate multiplied RECs, the supply of RECs relative to the RPO obligation will increase, creating mild downward pressure on the standard REC price.
-The offsetting factor is the tightening RPO trajectory toward 43.33 percent by FY2029-30 — higher targets require more compliance RECs, supporting demand.
+The introduction of the 4× offshore wind multiplier and the 3× pumped hydro multiplier will not immediately change the Rs 1,000/MWh reference price.
+Those premium technologies generate RECs that are numerically much more abundant per unit of physical generation, but they ultimately satisfy the same standard RPO compliance requirement.
+Over time, as offshore wind and pumped hydro projects enter the market and begin generating multiplied RECs, the overall supply of RECs relative to the RPO obligation will increase, which should create mild downward pressure on the standard REC price.
+The offsetting factor here is the steadily tightening RPO trajectory pushing toward 43.33 percent by FY2029 to 2030, as higher targets require more compliance RECs, naturally supporting demand.

 Frequently Asked Questions